Article at a Glance

 - These hidden sugars and cheap oils, when consumed in large enough amounts, contribute to chronic disease.

 I grew up in Michigan, a state well known for the auto industry, but also famous for its delicious cherries.
 Michigan goes to great lengths to preserve their dominance as the best cherry producer in the states.
 On a recent trip home, I stopped in the market near my parent’s house and saw “fresh dried Michigan cherries” for sale.
-No brainer (although this was before I discovered issues with histamine), I grabbed some.

 What I found on the ingredient list when I got home was alarming.
 I hadn’t bought cherries, I purchased cherries marinated in sugar and sunflower oil.